orishu/raftoral/README.md

 **See [docs/SCALABILITY_ARCHITECTURE.md](docs/SCALABILITY_ARCHITECTURE.md) for detailed architecture.**

-### Checkpoints & Replicated Variables vs. Temporal "Activities"
+### Replicated Variables vs. Temporal "Activities"

-If you're familiar with Temporal, Raftoral's **checkpoints** serve a similar purpose to **Activities**, but with a different philosophy:
+If you're familiar with Temporal, Raftoral's **replicated variables** serve a similar purpose to **Activities**, but with a different philosophy:

 #### Temporal Activities
 ```typescript